We often talk about what it takes to win… what strategies we should implement to grow our business, bodies, or our relationships.

 If your business is drowning in debt and you continue digging deeper holes — it’s about time you take a serious look at whether or not this plan of yours is actually going to pay off.

-If all you’re doing in your relationship is plugging holes in a sinking ship — it might be time to abandon it before you both drown!
+If all you’re doing in your relationship is plugging holes in a sinking ship — it might be time to move before you both drown!

 One of the biggest flaws of character (we all have) is that when things aren’t going so well — at the end — we tend to get extremely optimistic.